nationalparkservice/acoustic_discovery/README.md

-# United States National Park Service Acoustic Discovery
+# Avian Acoustic Discovery: Alaska

-This project has been created for automatic detection of acoustic events in audio and was commissioned by the National Park Service.
+This library was created to automatically detect avian songs in audio.
+It was commissioned by the National Park Service to assist with biological research.

 ## Table of Contents